How ingenie works

 ingenie is on your side - we're all about creating better, safer drivers.
 We fit a black box in your car so we can treat you as an individual and reward you for driving well.

-To help you improve we give you simple, regular feedback which you can view online and on your phone.
+To help you improve and earn your discounts, we give you simple, regular feedback which you can view online and on your phone.
 This lets you take responsibility for how you drive as well as how much you pay for your insurance.